Usage

 Linux: GLXContext

-After creating a context, you can use the returned GpaContextId to query information about the context and the performance counters exposed by the context.
+After creating a context, you can use the returned GpaContextId to query information about the hardware and the types of performance counter samples available.

 The following methods can be used to query information about the context: